threefoldfoundation/info_cloud/src/evdc/evdc_tfnow.md

 ### How to access the Marketplace

 - First you'll need to [deploy your eVDC](evdc_deploy)
+- Marketplace will be the default view on your admin panel
 - The applications on ThreeFold Marketplace can be deployed (launched) in a matter of minutes
 - All you need is to choose your solution and define the parameters of your network